Nenotriple/img-txt_viewer/README.md

 - *Tips and features added to startup.*
 - *Removed directory text widget and replaced it with a button with a dynamic label.*
 - *Error handling added when selecting a directory.*

-v1.61 changes:

-- *Saving now fixes various typos such as: Double and triple commas are replaced with single commas.
-Extra spaces are reduced to single spaces. leading and trailing spaces/commas are removed.*
-- *utf-8 encoding is enforced.*
-- *Undo now works as expected.*